 - Surviving Spouse: $1,176/m

 But if someone is applying for Medicaid, how much of the Pension income is countable for gross income purposes?
 The answer is NOT ALL!
-Medicaid exludes "aid and attendance" income from gross income.
+Medicaid exludes "aid and attendance" income from the gross income calculation.
 But the answer does not even stop there!
-Aid and attendance is only the highest level of VA benefits.
+Aid and Attendance is only the highest level of VA benefits.
 Lower levels are "base pension" and "homebound."
 Interestingly, the base pension amount is countable as income for Medicaid purposes.
 For 2018, base pension levels are as follows: